- Urology 216.444.5600

 In most cases, your surgeon will leave your diseased kidneys inside your body.
 However, there are three conditions that might require the removal of your old kidneys:

 - Infection that could spread to your new, transplanted kidney.

-- Unmanaged or uncontrollable high blood pressure caused by your original kidneys.
+- Unmanaged high blood pressure caused by your original kidneys.

 - Reflux or a backup of pee (urine) into your kidneys.

 On average, kidney transplant surgery takes two to four hours to complete.

 Most people spend about three days in the hospital after a kidney transplant.
 This way, your medical team can keep a close eye on you and make sure you’re recovering well.